shakfu/py-js/README.md

 $ ./build.sh
 ```

-Open up any of the patchers in the generated package and look at the `.maxhelp` patcher to understand how `py` and the `pyjs` objects work.
+Open up any of the patchers in the generated package and also look at the `.maxhelp` patcher to understand how `py` and the `pyjs` objects work.

 Have fun!